Have you noticed a change in your body when winter sets in? If you feel sluggish, increasingly hungry, and potentially depressed, you are not alone!

 8. We’re Less Likely to Exercise

-We all know exercise is a must to lose weight.
+We all know exercise is a must for losing weight in winter.

 But, when it’s cold and dark outside, getting out and exercising is less appealing than staying inside where it’s nice and warm.